bartificer/programming-by-stealth/docs/pbs34.md

-# PBS 34 of x – More JS Testing with QUnit
+# PBS 34 of X – More JS Testing with QUnit

 In [the previous instalment](https://pbs.bartificer.net/pbs33) we had our first look at [QUnit](http://qunitjs.com/), an open source unit testing framework for JavaScript by the jQuery project.
 In this instalment we’ll finish our exploration of QUnit with a look at a few more advanced QUnit features.
 We’ll be making regular use of QUnit in future JavaScript challenges.